ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ### Minor changes since schema version 9

 * *queried_RNP_size_range* property is added, the property captures ribonucleoprotein size range targeted in the assay the library was constructed for.
-* Add *adapters* to record adapters used during library preparation.
+* *adapters* property is added.
+The property is a list that captures information on adapters used during library preparation.

 ### Schema version 9